jdfinch/language_model/docs/run_on_server.md

    - Create a Python script in your project that imports from `language_model` to ensure the import works.

 5. **Log into the Server:**
    - SSH into your server using your terminal: `ssh username@server_ip`.
+Remember to use the VPN if required before you try to connect!

 6. **Install Miniconda:**
    - Navigate to your desired directory (e.g., `/local/scratch/yourusername`).